KevinAps/JavaScript-1/README.md

 # JavaScript

-to run
+To run in the JavaScript directory open up a cmd or bash shell and execute

-npm install
+npm install;

-npm run start
+npm run start;